 Do Not be Complacent

-I worked with struggling business owners for 5 years during the last recession, and the ONLY commonality among the businesses who did not make it were that they were complacent – either in their business model, in how they managed their financials or both.
+Owning a Small Business is a Call to Action.
+I worked with struggling business owners for 5 years during the last recession, and the ONLY commonality among the businesses who did not make it was that they were complacent – either in their business model, in how they managed their financials or both.
 I want to communicate this to you in no uncertain terms: This is not the time for complacency.
 Small business owners are being called to action.